trifle-io/trifle-io/docs/trifle-stats/drivers/performance.md

 Here is a summary of a performance test of each driver.
 You can check the code under `specs/performance` and run it on your own.
 Change some connection details in `specs/performance/drivers.rb` that creates configurations.

-Then simply run `specs/performance/run COUNT JSON` where `COUNT` represents number of reads writes to be performed and `JSON` needs to be valid JSON structure to be tracked.
+Then simply run `specs/performance/run COUNT JSON` where `COUNT` represents number of reads and writes to be performed and `JSON` needs to be valid JSON structure being tracked.

 ```sh
 specs/performance/run 100 '{"a":1}'